 Instead of buying light shades try using fancy bottles of your favourite beverages, and fit them with a golden LED bulb which will not only last you longer, but it will also release that warm glow through a see-through “shade” which shows off the designer bulb as well as the bottle!
 A lot of LED bulbs have ornamental designer elements to them, there are so many bulbs to choose from, curly filaments to jewel ones that can make a statement and light up any room!

 Why not turn a homely object into a table lamp and give it as a present this Christmas?
 Maybe use a gorgeous teapot or a pretty vase picked up from an antique shop or local thrift store.
 Simply choose one of our table lamp kits, you will need to know the aperture of the top of your bottle/table lamp, material you are working with and if there is an exit hole for the flex, or you can use a side entry tube instead.
-Just don’t forget to pick out your favourite colour of flex, switch and plug.
+Just don’t forget to pick out your favourite colour of flex with a switch and plug.

 Some other ideas worth mentioning include: